George III: American War of Independence

-The American War of Independence was the culmination of the civil and political American Revolution resulting from the American Enlightenment.
-In the 1760s, a series of acts by Parliament was met with resistance in thirteen of Britain's American colonies.
-In particular they rejected new taxes levied by Parliament, a body in which they had no direct representation.
-Locally governed by colonial legislatures, the colonies had previously enjoyed a high level of autonomy in their internal affairs and viewed Parliament's acts as a denial of their rights as Englishmen.
-Armed conflict between British regulars and colonial militiamen broke out at the Battles of Lexington and Concord in April 1775.
-After petitions to the Crown for intervention with Parliament were ignored, the rebel leaders were declared traitors by the Crown and a year of fighting ensued.
-Thomas Paine's published work Common Sense abrasively referred to George III as "the Royal Brute of Great Britain".
+The American War of Independence was the culmination of the civil and political American Revolution.
+Armed conflict began between British regulars and colonial militiamen at the Battles of Lexington and Concord in April 1775.
+The Second Continental Congress sent petitions to the Crown for intervention with Parliament, but the King and Parliament ignored them.
+George declared the American leaders to be traitors and a year of fighting ensued.
+Thomas Paine's book Common Sense referred to George III as "the Royal Brute of Great Britain".

 The colonies declared their independence in July 1776, listing twenty-seven grievances against the British king and legislature while asking the support of the populace.
-Among George's other offenses, the declaration charged, "He has abdicated Government here ...
+Among George's other offences, the declaration charged, "He has abdicated Government here ...
 He has plundered our seas, ravaged our coasts, burnt our towns, and destroyed the lives of our people."
 The gilded equestrian statue of the King in New York was pulled down.
 The British captured the city in 1776 but lost Boston, and the grand strategic plan of invading from Canada and cutting off New England failed with the surrender of British Lieutenant-General John Burgoyne following the battles of Saratoga.

-Although Prime Minister Lord North was not an ideal war leader, George III managed to give Parliament a sense of purpose to fight, and Lord North was able to keep his cabinet together.
-Lord North's cabinet ministers, the Earl of Sandwich, First Lord of the Admiralty, and Lord George Germain, Secretary of State for the Colonies, however, proved to lack leadership skills suited for their positions, which in turn, aided the American war effort.
+Prime Minister Lord North was not an ideal war leader, but George III managed to give Parliament a sense of purpose to fight, and North was able to keep his cabinet together.
+North's cabinet ministers John Montagu, 4th Earl of Sandwich, First Lord of the Admiralty, and Lord George Germain, Secretary of State for the Colonies, proved to lack leadership skills suited for their positions.